Peter Elinsky, a devoted husband, father, and grandfather passed away peacefully on June 21, 2025 in Virginia. He was 81 years old.

 He was an avid cyclist and completed several Century rides and was a long-standing member and Treasurer of Temple Rodef Shalom in Falls Church.

 A beloved family friend once said of Peter: Biggest Hugs.
 Best Smile.
-Worst Jokes
+Worst Jokes.

 He will be deeply missed.